proxmox/proxmox-backup/docs/tape-backup.rst

  │ mydrive  │ /dev/tape/by-id/scsi-12345-sg  │ sl3     │ IBM    │ ULT3580-TD4 │ 12345  │
  └──────────┴────────────────────────────────┴─────────┴────────┴─────────────┴────────┘

-The Vendor, Model and Serial number are auto detected, but only shown if the device is online.
+The Vendor, Model and Serial number are auto detected and only shown if the device is online.

 For testing, you can simply query the drive status with: